 By April 1942 the situation of Malta had become desperate in terms of shortages of essential supplies, the depletion of the offensive forces and, more immediately, the complete inadequacy of the fighter defence force.
 By the middle of the month, aircraft numbers had fallen to very small numbers, and reinforcement was essential if the island was not to fall.
 No British carriers were available for further ferry trips: Ark Royal had been sunk, Argus was too small to embark the number of fighters which were needed, Furious was undergoing emergency repairs, and the lifts of the more modern and larger carriers were too small to accommodate the land-based Spitfire without a ing-folding capability.
 Prime Minister Winston Churchill appealed to the USA for assistance, and the US fleet carrier Wasp was made available by the personal intervention of President Franklin D. Roosevelt.

 After landing at Hatson in the Orkney islands group all her aircraft except 20 fighters, Wasp moved to the Clyde river and there embarked 52 Spitfire Mk VB fighters and pilots of the RAF’s Nos 601 and 603 Squadrons.
 The aircraft were fitted with external fuel tanks to extend their range, but hasty and poor preparation meant that many of the tanks leaked badly, and in addition many of the fighters had faulty radios and guns which did not function properly.

-The carrier departed the Clyde on 14 April escorted by the battle-cruiser Renown and destroyers Echo, Inglefield, Ithuriel, Partridge and US Lang and Madison.
+The carrier departed the Clyde on 14 April escorted by the battle-cruiser Renown and the destroyers Echo, Inglefield, Ithuriel, Partridge and US Lang and Madison.
 At dusk on 17 April the destroyers Antelope, Vidette, Westcott, Wishart and Wrestler relieved the original destroyer screen, whose ships then steamed to Gibraltar to fuel.

 The original screen, as well as the light anti-aircraft cruisers Cairo and Charybdis, rejoined the main force at daylight on 19 March when the Gibraltar escort, less Vidette, returned to base to fuel.